 Protective Factors and Resilience

 Many protective factors mitigate the risks and help children build resilience, thus overcoming the adverse impact of child abuse.31 The National Child Traumatic Stress Network32 advocates for a positive parent-child relationship as a crucial protective factor.
-It is essential that a caring adult, most notably the non-violent parent, builds a supportive, healthy, and nurturing relationship with the child witnessing or experiencing violence at home.
+It is essential that a caring adult, most notably a non-violent parent, builds a supportive, healthy, and nurturing relationship with the child witnessing or experiencing violence at home.
 Having a parent or a trusted adult to talk to about their emotions, concerns, and day-to-day stressors helps ease any confusion and pain that the child may be enduring.
 The caring adult may also safety plan so that the child is safe, to some extent, and has a sense of belonging at home.

 Moreover, having family resiliency helps identify and strengthen “processes that allow families to bear up under and rebound from distressing life experiences”(p.
 203).33 Parents who can cope with the stressors of daily life or any crises are resilient, hence, they will be able to remain in control of their emotions and navigate in healthy ways during times of adversity.
 Participation in sports or other school activities also increases resiliency and acts as a protective factor for child abuse.17 Participating in sports or other school activities develops a sense of belonging and feeling valued, which increases self-esteem, confidence, social skills, and better overall physical and psychological health.34